joyrider3774/attract_romlist_to_hyperlist_xml/README.md

 then use fuzzy name matching to find / rename your roms from multiple directories.
 CRC is not possible as attract does not store it in the romlists.

+## how to use
+Select your attract romlist folder and then press the button to generate the xml files.
+The xml files will be created in a subfolder called `hyperspin` of your selected romlist folder